vala-lang/vala-docs/source/developer-guides/documentation/valadoc-guide/02-00-command-line-tool.rst

 **-o,--directory=DIRECTORY**
    Output directory of the generated documentation.

-   The name ofthe directory will also be used as the package name if a package name has not been explicitly set and cannot be derived from any other sources
+   The name of the directory will also be used as the package name if a package name has not been explicitly set and cannot be derived from any other sources

 **--package-name=NAME**